 Troubleshooting Email: Deliverability Problems

 Bluehost email servers are designed for personal and professional correspondence, not marketing or promotional email.
-If you do send out to an email list, it's important that you use an EMS (Email Marketing System) such as Constant Contact, even if it's just a small newsletter.
+If you send out to an email list, you must use an EMS (Email Marketing System) such as Constant Contact, even if it's just a small newsletter.
 It's risky to manage an email list manually on your own.
-Laws like the CAN-SPAM Act and CASL set time limits on opt-out requests, and strict requirements for information disclosure and the privacy of users.
+Laws like the CAN-SPAM Act and CASL set time limits on opt-out requests and strict requirements for information disclosure and users' privacy.
 Violation of these laws carries heavy penalties.
 A simple mistake can lead to a disruption of your email services, your domain name getting blacklisted, or worse.

-If you use an Email Marketing System like Constant Contact; however, the system will keep you well within the applicable laws and best practices, leaving you to promote your cause worry-free.
+However, if you use an Email Marketing System like Constant Contact, the system will keep you well within the applicable laws and best practices, leaving you to promote your cause worry-free.
 Email Marketing Systems can give you crucial analytics so you can see how effective a campaign is, do A-B testing, and see what works while maintaining the highest possible delivery rates for your campaigns.
-For more information on how to leverage the right tools for email marketing, see Getting Started with Email Marketing.

-If your domain name is never used as part of an email marketing campaign and your emails are sometimes having deliverability issues, it's possible your messages are being blocked by the incoming email filter of the recipient or an outgoing email filter.
+If your domain name is never used as part of an email marketing campaign and your emails sometimes have deliverability issues, it's possible your messages are being blocked by the incoming email filter of the recipient of an outgoing email filter.

-Malware and keyloggers are used by hackers and spammers to steal email usernames and passwords from computers and email applications.
+Hackers and spammers use malware and keyloggers to steal email usernames and passwords from computers and email applications.
 These email accounts are then used to send out as much spam as they can.
 One compromised email account can ruin the sending reputation of an entire domain name or even an entire email server.
 This can lead to a severe service interruption while we work with other hosts to remove the server from their blacklists — which can take anywhere from weeks to months.

-One of the ways we protect your email accounts from this kind of attack is through the use of outgoing spam filters.
+One of the ways we protect your email accounts from this kind of attack is through outgoing spam filters.
 The filters we use rely on a variety of reports we receive from other hosts.
 If a large number of emails are marked as spam or junk by the recipient, we receive an abuse report with information about it.
-We also receive the failure notices from emails sent to non-existent addresses.
+We also receive failure notices from emails sent to non-existent addresses.
 Our system will then analyze those reports to determine what content or sender the reports have in common.
-Our outgoing spam filters only take action on emails with content or a sender that has been confirmed to be spam by several independent reports.
-This way, the filter can protect your domain name and our mail servers from blacklisting, without interrupting legitimate personal correspondence.
+Our outgoing spam filters only respond to emails with the content, or a sender confirmed spam by several independent reports.
+This way, the filter can protect your domain name and our mail servers from blacklisting without interrupting legitimate personal correspondence.